4 South Koreans arrested over break-in at US envoy compound

 At the time of the protest, Harris was at Seoul’s presidential Blue House attending a reception hosted by President Moon Jae-in.

+Officials from Seoul’s Naedaemun district police station didn’t immediately comment on when they plan to send the case to state prosecutors, who have exclusive authority to indict suspects, or what kind of punishment would be possible.

+Under South Korean law, staging banned protests at diplomatic missions is punishable by a prison term of up to one year or a fine of up to 1 million won ($854).

-The United States sets off anger for some leftist South Koreans.
+The United States sets off anger for some leftist South Koreans due to its role in Korea’s turbulent modern history.
 Although the U.S. backed the South during the Korean War, some anti-U.S. activists view the presence of about 28,500 U.S. troops here as an obstacle to the reunification of North and South Korea.

 Washington and Seoul are preparing for another round of negotiations on sharing the costs for the U.S. military presence.
 The countries struck a one-year deal in February in which South Korea agreed to contribute about 1.04 trillion won ($880 million) for 2019, which was an 8.2% increase from last year.